rperezdattari/Interactive-Learning-with-Corrective-Feedback-for-Policies-based-on-Deep-Neural-Networks/README.md

 ## Comments

-The D-COACH algorithm is designed to work with problems of continuous-action spaces.
+The D-COACH algorithm is designed to work with continuous-action problems.
 Given that the Cartpole environment of gym was designed to work with discrete action spaces, a modified continuous version of this environment is used.

 This code has been tested in `Ubuntu 16.04` and `python >= 3.5`.